microsoft/Logic-App-STD-Advanced-Tools/README.md

 ## Release Note
+2023-05-15
+1. Added new optional parameter "-f|--filter" in "GenerateRunHistoryUrl" command for searching failed run of specific exception message.
+2. Change "RetrieveFailures" commmand mechansim, now it need to use sub-command to retrieve by date or run id.
+3. Seperate all data structure class to a new file (structure.cs).

 2023-05-11
 1. Added a new command "CleanUpContainer" to manually delete Logic App run history's blob containers.
 2. Added a new command "GenerateRunHistoryUrl" to retrieve failure runs of a workflow and generate run history url which can directly open the workflow run history page.